indimail/indimail-virtualdomains/.github/README-indimail.md

   srsfilter
   qmail-qmqpc
   qmail-direct
 * shared libs that the above binaries reference.
-You can use the ldd command (or otool -L command on OSX).
+You can use the ldd command (or otool -L command on OSX) (for source installation only).
-* symbolic links to /usr/bin/sendmail from /usr/sbin/sendmail and /usr/lib/sendmail;
+* symbolic links to /usr/bin/sendmail from /usr/sbin/sendmail and /usr/lib/sendmail (for source installation only);
 * a list of IP addresses of QMQP servers, one per line, in /etc/indimail/control/qmqpservers;
 * a copy of /etc/indimail/control/me, /etc/indimail/control/defaultdomain, and /etc/indimail/control/plusdomain from your central server, so that qmail-inject uses appropriate host names in outgoing mail; and
 * this host's name in /etc/indimail/control/idhost, so that qmail-inject generates Message-ID without any risk of collision.
 Everything can be shared across hosts except for /etc/indimail/control/idhost.
-* Setup QMAILQUEUE environment variable to have qmail-qmqpc called instead of qmail-queue when any client injects mails in the queue.
+* Setup QMAILQUEUE environment variable to have qmail-qmqpc called instead of qmail-queue when any client injects mails in the queue (for source installation only).
   ```
   # mkdir /etc/indimail/control/defaultqueue
   # cd /etc/indimail/control/defaultqueue
   # echo qmail-qmqpc > QMAILQUEUE
   ```
-* All manual pages for the above binaries (not a hard requirement but good for future reference).
+* All manual pages for the above binaries (not a hard requirement but good for future reference) (for source installation only).

 Remember that users won't be able to send mail if all the QMQP servers are down.
 Most sites have two or three independent QMQP servers.